€40EU recovery comp.Per late invoice — automatic art. 6

 Are international debt collectors a thing?

 Yes.
-International B2B debt collection is a professional sector with established networks operating across 60-190 countries.
-Contingency rates run 8-25 percent for commercial claims.
-Trade bodies including TCM Group, Global Credit Professionals, and FENCA in Europe publish conduct standards and certify operators.
+International B2B debt collection is a professional sector with established networks operating across 60–190 countries.
+Contingency rates run 8–25 percent for commercial claims.

 Can a foreign debt be collected in the US?

 Yes.
 A foreign creditor with a US debtor engages a US collection agency or US counsel.
 An existing foreign judgment can be recognized under the Uniform Foreign-Country Money Judgments Recognition Act as enacted in the relevant US state.
-Without a judgment, recovery proceeds under US state law from the outset.
-Diversity jurisdiction in federal court applies for claims above $75,000 with complete diversity.

 What is the difference between amicable and legal recovery?

-Amicable recovery uses demand pressure (letters, calls, negotiation) without court involvement, typically 20-60 days.
-Legal recovery uses court procedures (payment orders, civil summons, enforcement), typically 3-12 months.
-Most solvent-debtor B2B claims resolve amicably; legal escalation applies to non-responsive or disputed cases.
+Amicable recovery uses demand pressure (letters, calls, negotiation) without court involvement, typically 20–60 days.
+Legal recovery uses court procedures (payment orders, civil summons, enforcement), typically 3–12 months.

 How much does international debt recovery cost?